 “I’m never putting in another Foley catheter.”
 This was the epiphany I experienced in 2006.
 I had been a nurse for over 20 years, mostly in home care and later in hospice.
 I appreciated my patients, I found my work meaningful, I was overwhelmed; I became a victim of burnout in nursing.
-From this backdrop, over several years, I became a burnout recovery and well-being coach.
+From this backdrop, over several years, I became a Leadership and Life Coach with a special interest in burnout recovery and well-being.
 While I specialize in working with nurses and healthcare professionals, I enjoy working with a wide-variety of professional adults.

-I am a natural nurturer and I have always wanted to be of service and work with people in an intimate way.
+I am a natural nurturer and I have always wanted to be of service and work with people in a meaningful way.
 When I was in college, positive psychology and coaching had not been established, and I ended up choosing to be nurse for my first career.
 Being interested in personal development, I majored in Human Development and Family Studies as an undergraduate at Cornell University and after several years chose to earn a Masters’ in Nursing.
 Over the years, I have redefined how I want to nurture others.
 Moving from taking care of, to actively supporting others to live with joy and make the difference they desire.
 I built on my history and skills and became a credentialed coach.